rodneyshupe/Cookbook/Recipes/Salads/SeaScallopSaladWithAvacadoDressing.rst

 Ingredients
 -----------

+- 1 avocado, mashed
+- 3 tablespoon honey
+- 1 orange, juiced/ rind
+- 4 tablespoon mayonnaise
+- 1 tablespoon white wine vinegar
+- 1 lime, juiced
 - 12 large calico scallops
-- 1 bunch watercress
+- 1 lemon, juiced
 - 2 tablespoon White wine
-- 1 lemon, juiced
-- 1 lime, juiced
+- 2 tablespoon extra virgin olive oil
 - sea salt
 - fresh cracked pepper
-- 4 spear Belgian endive
+- 1 bunch watercress
+- 1 cup dandelion greens
+- 2 cup arugula
 - 12 cherry tomatoes, halved
-- 3 tablespoon honey
-- 1 orange, juiced/ rind
-- 4 tablespoon mayonnaise
-- 1 avocado, mashed
 - 1 yellow pepper, julienne
-- 1 cup dandelion greens
-- 2 cup arugula
-- 1 tablespoon white wine vinegar
-- 2 tablespoon extra virgin olive oil
+- 4 spear Belgian endive

 Directions
 ----------

-1. Prepare the dressing; in a bowl mash the avocado.
-Add honey, the juice and rind from the orange, salt, pepper, mayo, vinegar, and lime juice.
-Blend, cover, and put aside
+1. Make the dressing: mash the avocado in a bowl, then add honey, the juice and rind from the orange, salt, pepper, mayo, vinegar, and lime juice.
+   Blend, cover, and set aside.
-2. Meanwhile preheat and season grill (when grill is hot rub oil over).
+2. Meanwhile, preheat and season the grill, rubbing oil over it once hot.
-3. Place scallops in a bowl with salt, pepper, lemon juice, white wine and olive oil, toss and let sit for 15 minutes before placing onto grill.
+3. Combine the scallops in a bowl with salt, pepper, lemon juice, white wine, and olive oil, then toss and let sit for 15 minutes before grilling.
-4. Grill each side for 1-2 minutes.
-Place on a plate and let rest
+4. Grill until cooked through, 1-2 minutes each side, then set on a plate and let rest.
-5. Wash and dry the greens.
-Place in a bowl, add tomatoes, peppers, and season.
-Add the dressing, and toss.
+5. Wash and dry the greens, place in a bowl, add tomatoes and peppers, and season.
+Add the dressing and toss.
-6. Arrange the greens onto four plates.
-Garnish with endive.
-Place 3 scallops on each salad
+6. Arrange the greens onto four plates, garnish with endive, and place 3 scallops on each salad.

 Notes
 -----